finmoorhouse/hti/src/pages/amplify-grantees.md

 ### Laura González Salmerón, Pablo Stafforini and Pablo Melchor

+{% image 'pages/grants/historia.png' 'La bisagra de la historia' %}

-[Laura](https://www.linkedin.com/in/laura-gonz%C3%A1lez-salmer%C3%B3n/),[ Pablo](https://www.stafforini.com/), an[ Pablo](https://www.linkedin.com/in/pmelchor/) will start a new podcast called *La bisagra de la historia* (The hinge of history); a podcast **interviewing Spanish-speaking researchers and entrepreneurs** working on some of this century's most pressing problems.
+[Laura](https://www.linkedin.com/in/laura-gonz%C3%A1lez-salmer%C3%B3n/),[ Pablo](https://www.stafforini.com/), and[ Pablo](https://www.linkedin.com/in/pmelchor/) started a new podcast called [*La bisagra de la historia*](https://labisagradelahistoria.org/) (“The hinge of history”); a podcast **interviewing Spanish-speaking researchers and entrepreneurs** working on some of this century's most pressing problems.
+[Here's the announcement post](https://forum.effectivealtruism.org/posts/en5NZ3jcxhriKjsnv/announcing-la-bisagra-de-la-historia-a-spanish-speaking).

+> [W]e talk in depth with experts in diverse fields: artificial intelligence, law, economics, ethics, politics […] about what are the great challenges of our time, and what can we do to confront them.

+### James Ozden and Amy Odene

+{% image 'pages/grants/hiltls.png' 'How I Learned to Love Shrimp' %}

+[James Ozden](https://jamesozden.com/) and [Amy Odene](https://www.linkedin.com/in/amy-odene-29901414b/) started a podcast called [*How I Learned to Love Shrimp*](https://www.howilearnedtoloveshrimp.com/); focused on **effective animal advocacy**.
+We hope that the show will further promote effective, evidence-based methods in animal advocacy, as well as directly advocate for important changes.
+[You can see all episodes here](https://www.biounethical.com/episodes).

+### Leah Pierson and Sophie Gibert

+{% image 'pages/grants/biounethical.jpg' 'Bio(un)ethical' %}

+[Leah Pierson](https://www.leahpierson.com/) and [Sophie Gibert](https://www.sophiegibert.com/) are PhD students in global health and philosophy respectively.
+They started a podcast called *[Bio(un)ethical](https://www.biounethical.com)*, where they **interview bioethicists** about standards, rules, and norms in medicine and public health.

+> On each episode, we interview an expert on an important and controversial issue in bioethics.
+For instance, in our first few episodes, we consider the following questions: [Should there be risk limits on research involving consenting participants?](https://www.biounethical.com/episodes/episode/78a7228c/1-robert-steel-can-research-be-too-risky) Does the IRB system do more harm than good?
+Should patients with intractable mental illness have access to medical aid in dying?
+What is the point of teaching ethics to professional school students?

 ### Jérémy Perret